Jets' Darnold to start vs. Bills, barring shoulder setbacks - WHIZ News

 “Unless we have some kind of weird setback today, it looks good,” Gase said.

-Kicker Sam Ficken (right groin) was not expected to practice and could miss the game.
-The Jets would have to promote former CFL and XFL kicker Sergio Castillo from the practice squad if Ficken can’t go.
+Kicker Sam Ficken (right groin) did not practice and was listed as doubtful.
+The Jets would promote former CFL and XFL kicker Sergio Castillo from the practice squad if Ficken can’t go.

 “We’re kind of day to day right now, but we’re running out of time,” Gase said.
 “So, we’re going to have to make a decision pretty soon.”

-Left guard Alex Lewis was sitting out practice for a third straight day with a shoulder injury and appears unlikely to play.
+Left guard Alex Lewis also sat out practice for a third straight day with a shoulder injury and is doubtful to play.

-Wide receiver Jamison Crowder, who leads the team with 29 catches, 383 yards receiving and two touchdowns, was expected to be limited after sitting out Thursday with a groin injury.
+Wide receiver Jamison Crowder, who leads the team with 29 catches, 383 yards receiving and two touchdowns, was limited after sitting out Thursday with a groin injury.
+He is questionable to play.

 “He didn’t feel good enough to go, so we thought it was smart to hold him back,” Gase said.
 “We’ll see if he’ll feel better today, so right now, the plan is for him to be able to practice.”

-Gase said offensive lineman Chuma Edoga (calf) would also be limited, and linebacker Tarell Basham would be full after missing a day with an illness.
+Offensive lineman Chuma Edoga (calf) was also limited and questionable for the game.
+Linebacker Tarell Basham was a full participant after missing a day with an illness.

-Offensive tackle George Fant’s status was uncertain after he injured a knee in practice Thursday.
-The team would determine if he would be able to participate Friday, and Gase said it could be a game-time decision.
+Offensive tackle George Fant is questionable after he injured a knee in practice Thursday and sat out Friday.
+Gase said it could be a game-time decision.

 Rookie wide receiver Denzel Mims appears on track to make his NFL debut after sitting out with hamstring issues since training camp.
 But with several other injuries, Gase said the Jets might need to make other roster moves before activating the second-round pick.